London School of Economics: LSE Summer School

-The original LSE Summer School was established in 1989 and has since expanded to offer over 70 three-week courses in accounting, finance, economics, English language, international relations, government, law and management each July and August.
-It is advertised as the largest and one of the most well-established university Summer Schools of its kind in Europe.
+The original LSE Summer School was established in 1989 and has since expanded to offer over 100 three-week courses in accounting, finance, economics, English language, international relations, government, law and management across June, July and August.
+It has been advertised as the largest and one of the most well-established university summer schools of its kind in Europe.

-In recent years, the school has expanded its summer schools both abroad and into executive education with the LSE-PKU Summer School in Beijing (run with Peking University), the LSE-UCT July School in Cape Town (run with the University of Cape Town) and the Executive Summer School at its London campus.
+Previously, the school has expanded its summer schools both abroad and into executive education with the LSE-PKU Summer School in Beijing (run with Peking University), the LSE-UCT July School in Cape Town (run with the University of Cape Town) and the Executive Summer School at its London campus.
 In 2011, it also launched a Methods Summer Programme.
-Together these courses welcome over 5,000 participants from over 130 countries and some of the top colleges and universities around the world, as well as professionals from several multinational institutions.
-Participants are housed in LSE halls of residence or their overseas equivalents, and the Summer School provides a full social programme including guest lectures and receptions.
+Together these courses welcomed over 5,000 participants from over 130 countries and some of the top colleges and universities around the world, as well as professionals from several multinational institutions.

+Summer School participants are often housed in LSE halls of residence, and the Summer School provides a full social programme including guest lectures and receptions.